Hussein-Mahfouz/Bicycle-Network-Optimization/README.md

 Road Segment Prioritization for Bicycle Infrastructure
 ================
 Hussein Mahfouz
-6/16/2020
+18/8/2020

-This Repo has the code used for the dissertation of my MSc in [Smart Cities and Urban Analytics](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/smart-cities-urban-analytics-msc) at CASA UCL.
+This repository contains the code used for the dissertation of my MSc in [Smart Cities and Urban Analytics](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/smart-cities-urban-analytics-msc) at CASA UCL.
 Below is an explanation of the scripts used, and how the analysis can be reproduced.